bernsteining/instaloctrack/README.md

 Eventually, once we have all the GPS coordinatess, we generate a HTML page with Javascript embedded that plots a Google Map with all our locations pinned.
 Once again, no API key is required for this step.
 For this final step, I have to thank [Tania Rascia's project](https://www.taniarascia.com/google-maps-apis-for-multiple-locations/) which provides such a feature.

-Also, the data collected by the script (location names, timestamps, GPS coordinates) are dumped to a JSON file in order to be re-used.
+Also, the data collected by the script (location names, timestamps, GPS coordinates) are dumped to a JSON file in order to be re-used, so are errors encountered.